ErasmusMC-Bioinformatics/myFAIR/README.md

     1. GEMINI (load, autosomal recessive/dominant, de novo, comp hets)
     2. Add Column, Strip Header and File Concatenate (all can be found under the name file_manipulation in the Galaxy tool shed)
     3. The Galaxy server should allow an FTP to send data files larger than 2GB.
-* An account to an external SEEK server or a local SEEK server.
+* An account to an external SEEK server or a local SEEK server (1.7.0 or higher) with a linked Virtuoso triple store.

 ## <a name="installation-instructions">Installation Instructions</a>